eddiebeltran33/swstarter/README.md

 - [ ] Create a scheduled task to aggreate the metrics every N minutes
 - [ ] Backoff strategy for the SWAPI in case of rate limiting
 - [ ] Use the same rate limiting policy as the SWAPI, once we have a cache layer use a more generous policy
+- [ ] Create a SWAPI client to handle the requests to the SWAPI and swap it at test time to mock the responses

 ## Code Quality and Testing